 An S corporation must withhold state income tax at the individual income tax rate on the amount it pays or credits to any of its nonresident shareholders on the shareholder's distributive share of the income derived from Indiana sources regardless of whether distributions were made.

 IC 6-3-4-13 provides that all nonresident shareholders must be included in a composite return schedule, and the S corporation must continue to withhold Indiana adjusted gross income tax for all nonresident shareholders.
-There is no provision for a shareholder to "opt out" of composite filing.
+Unless a shareholder completes Schedule IN-COMPA or the department grants express permission for alternative withholding, there is no provision for a shareholder to opt out of withholding.
+However, even if the shareholder opts out of withholding or the department grants alternative withholding arrangements, there is no provision for not including a nonresident shareholder on Schedule Composite.
 Each nonresident shareholder's composite tax is calculated at the relevant tax rate.
 DOR has streamlined the procedure for making withholding payments for nonresidents.
+Failure to include all non-residents on the composite schedule subjects the S corporation to a penalty of \$500 in addition to the 20% penalty for failure to withhold.
+Voluntary payment of the \$500 penalty does not relieve the S corporation from the obligation to withhold and remit composite tax due.

-See page 3 for information about using INTIME, DOR's e-services portal at intime.dor.in.gov, for making withholding remittances.
+See page 4 for information about using INTIME, DOR's e-services portal at intime.dor.in.gov, for making withholding remittances.
 Credit for the withholding/composite tax will be reflected on Schedule IN K-1 for each shareholder.
-For further information, consult Income Tax Information Bulletin #72, which is available at www.in.gov/dor/ files/reference/ib72.pdf.
+For further information, consult Income Tax Information Bulletin #72, which is available at www.in.gov/dor/files/reference/ib72.pdf.